thomasalvatran/Bluetooth-HC06-serial-communication/README.md

 # Bluetooth HC06 serial communication

 Basically it replaces the RS-232 serial port(UART) cable by going into the air using Bluetooth.
 It has the same interface as serial port: 5 v, GND, TxD and RxD.
-The code is using on <b>Radio Frequency Communications (RFCOMM) protocol is a reliable streams-based protocol </b>.
+The code is using on <u>Radio Frequency Communications (RFCOMM) protocol is a reliable streams-based protocol </u>.
 It provides roughly the same service and reliability guarantees as TCP.
 The Bluetooth specification states that it was designed to emulate RS-232 serial ports<br>
 <table border=0 width="100" border="0">
   <tr>
     <td>Protocol</td>